piotrpolak/pepiscms/README.md

 ## Some history

-PepisCMS was started in 2007 as an experimental academic project.
-Since the very beginning the system was designed on top of the [CodeIgniter framework](https://codeigniter.com/) and during its lifespan it has been fluently ported from CodeIgniter version 1.5.4 to 3.1+.
-Back in 2007 [CodeIgniter framework](https://codeigniter.com/) was a reasonable choice for a PHP framework.
+PepisCMS was started in 2007 as a coursework project.
+Shortly after the first release the system was serving several production websites and CRM systems.

-As 2018, the project is **fully functional** (and really fast) but one should be aware that its source code is quite far away from php latest architectural styles.
+[CodeIgniter](https://codeigniter.com/) was picked as the application framework, back then there were few serious PHP frameworks available and CodeIgniter was a reasonable choice.

+During its lifespan, PepisCMS has been fluently ported from version CI 1.5.4 to 3.1+.
+One should be aware that using a *pre-PSR* framework implies that all the implementation is tightly coupled to the framework libraries.

+As 2018, the project is **fully functional** and **well tested**.
+Some automatic tests were added as well (PHPUnit for core components and Behat for smoke tests).
+Due to the minimal footprint and literally no overhead of the framework, project built on top of PepisCMS are really fast.

-As 1.0.0 a support for composer dependency management has been added, additionally some of the code has been rewritten in the PSR style and benefits from PSR class autoloading.
+As PepisCMS 1.0.0 the support for composer dependency management has been implemented.
+Additionally some of the code has been rewritten in the PSR style and benefits from PSR class autoloading.
+Version 1.0.0 plays well both with PHP5 and PHP7.

+*There are no plans to migrate PepisCMS to CodeIgniter 4 - it is not about the efforts - CI4 is rather a new framework than just an upgrade.*